AskEARN | Hiring Strategies for Specific Sectors and Industries Skip to main content

 Hiring Strategies for Specific Sectors and Industries

-Understand special considerations for federal contractors, federal agencies, state employers and small businesses for hiring people with disabilities.
+Understand special considerations for federal contractors, Federal Government and state government employers, and small businesses for hiring people with disabilities.

 Some sectors and industries have special considerations in their search to hire the candidates that are the best fit for their organization.
 This page contains information for federal contractors and subcontractors, federal and state government employers and small businesses.